Model selection criteria for regression models with splines and the automatic localization of knots

 \section{Abstract}

-In this paper we propose a model selection approach to fit a regression model using splines with a variable number of knots.
-We introduce a penalized criterion to estimate the number and the position of the knots where to anchor the splines basis.
-The method is evaluated on simulated data and applied to covid-19 daily reported cases for short-term prediction.
+This paper proposes a model selection approach to fit a regression model using splines with a variable number of knots.
+We introduce a penalized criterion to estimate the number and the localization of the knots where to anchor the spline bases.
+The method is evaluated on simulated data and applied to Covid-19 daily reported cases for short-term prediction.